stevensdavid/katacoda-scenarios/docker-git/git-server.md

 On the client machine, install the Git client:

-`sudo apt install git`{{execute T2}}
+`apt install git`{{execute T2}}

-Create a new folder, cd to it and intialize it as a regular Git repository:
+Create a new folder, cd to it and initialize it as a regular Git repository:

 `mkdir -p ~/git/project && cd ~/git/project`{{execute T2}}